rogino/COSCNotes/SENG301/Exam Notes.md

 - If a decision is based entirely on the state of one object, it should be made in that object, not outsourced
 - Avoid asking for information from an object in order to make decisions about it
-- Encourages cohesion; related data and behaviour together
+- Encourages cohesion; related data and behavior together

 Composition over Inheritance: